 Requirements for Conjugal partner sponsorship.

 The applicant intends to immigrate as a conjugal partner must provide ample evidence of prevailing conjugal relationship with the sponsor for one year at least proving an existing mutually interdependent relationship.
 Both partners must be able to provide evidence of their inability to cohabit due to compelling barriers.
 This is regardless of their intention to marry, however, shows a legitimate objective to stay together.

 Inability to reside together due to persecution or penal control.

 Conjugal relationships which are prevented from cohabiting due to threats of persecution or any other penal control may be considered as a common-law partnership to be sponsored as a conjugal partner.
 Persecution refers to the ability of the government to punish relationships such as homosexuals, gays, lesbians by law, and prevent such individuals from finding employment, shelter, and respect for their rights.
 Persecution also ostracizes them socially.
 Penal control prevents such individuals from living together as it is considered illegal by the law.

 Partners who are married to another person but have been separated for the past year and are aiming for divorce but have cohabited with a conjugal partner may be considered applicable.
 The partners must have physically separated from their spouse and would be inapplicable if they are still in an intimate relationship with their former spouse.
 Thus, it is imperative for a genuine separation with a former spouse regardless of whether the person has known his/her present conjugal partner.
 The officers must be convinced of a separation or else additional evidence such as the following must be provided:

 - A separation agreement.

 - A signed declaration of the annulment of the marriage and that the person is now in a conjugal relationship.

-- Documents showing that the legally married spouse will be withdrawn from mutual insurance policies and beneficiaries.
+- Documents show that the legally married spouse will be withdrawn from mutual insurance policies and beneficiaries.

 - A court order stating the future of the children regarding custody and alimony.